 Last day of Classes with our Maestros

-Communication is something that is very key in any situation, and me not being fluent made it very difficult.
-Through out my time I learned to communicate in different ways with the locals as well as with my fellow participants.
+Communication is something that is very key in any situation, and not being fluent made it very difficult.
+Throughout my time I learned to communicate in different ways with the locals as well as with my fellow participants.
 Being forced to fabricate different ways to get your point across, really helped me when it came to solving problems, as well as everyday conversation.

-Overall as a leader I grew in a plentiful amount of ways.
+Overall as a leader, I grew in a plentiful amount of ways.
 Lastly, the way I think I improved most would be my overall confidence.
 Being around people I am not comfortable with makes it hard to open up.
 And within the month I felt more comfortable and my confidence increased tremendously.
-Through this experience it empowered me to take control of the situation and always be confident in myself.
-Confidence is a key trait to being an effective leader, because people don’t like to follow uncertainty.
-And I’m glad I was able to be challenged and in the end over come.
+Through this experience, it empowered me to take control of the situation and always be confident in myself.
+Confidence is a key trait of being an effective leader because people don’t like to follow uncertainty.
+And I’m glad I was able to be challenged and in the end overcome.

 Tacos con Quesillo

 During this time I was able to experience all different parts of Oaxaca.
 Oaxaca is known as the food capital of Mexico, and during the time I took advantage of trying all the different types of cuisines.
 Including their delicacy Chapulines, which we know as cooked grasshoppers.
 All throughout the markets people sell different types of Chapulines, tiny to giant, seasoned with different spices to no spice, and either grilled, fried, or broiled.
 It was common to just snack on (like Sunflower seeds to us), or use as an ingredient in cooking (adds a little crunch).
 Being the food capital comes with so much more than cooked grasshoppers.
 My favorite was the Oaxacan cheese (Quesillo) , it was put on top of most dishes as you can see on the left.
 But other foods Oaxaca was known for include Mole, Tlayudas, Chocolate, Tamales, to start.